Buckeye Brain Aging Lab (B-BAL)

 Highlighted publications:

-Andrew B. Leber
+PI: Andrew B. Leber

 The Cognitive Control Lab aims to understand how we control behavior.
 The lab is especially interested in our abilities to resist distraction and suppress irrelevant information, the influences of past experience, and the factors motivating the choice of optimal vs. suboptimal control strategies.